oroinc/documentation/user_guide/activities/activities_overview.rst

 If an entity record is marked as a context for a calendar event, this event appears in the **Activity** section on the entity record view page.

-For more information about calendar events, see the :ref:`Calendar Events <user-guide-activities-events>` guide.
+For more information about calendar events, see the :ref:`Calendar Events <doc-activities-events>` guide.

 Communications